 Making your own healthy lunch is the obvious solution, but we know that's easier said than done.
-To help, we've gathered some of our favorite recipes for make-ahead, easy, portable, good-for-you and great-tasting lunches.
+To help, we've gathered some of our favorite recipes for make-ahead, easy, portable, good-for-you and great-tasting lunches for work (or school!).

 By cleverly combining make-ahead items (e.g. a big batch of grains), leftovers (cooked chicken, fish and veggies), and store-bought ingredients (canned beans and tuna, wraps and bread) you can mix and match for last-minute healthy lunches every day.